-Adjusted droop =

-$$-\frac{150-0.1}{60(5+1)}$$

-= 0.0416 or 4.16%
+Adjusted droop = $-\frac{150-0.1}{60(5+1)} = 0.0416$ or 4.16%

-REFERENCE: PROTOCOL SECTION 5.9.2, PRIMARY FREQUENCY CONTROL MEASUREMENTS below, the actual frequency is used.
+REFERENCE: PROTOCOL SECTION 5.9.2, PRIMARY FREQUENCY CONTROL MEASUREMENTS

+For the purposes of this section, the A Point is the last stable frequency value prior to a frequency disturbance.
+For a decreasing frequency event with the last stable frequency value of 60.000 Hz or below, the actual frequency is used.
 For a decreasing frequency event with the last stable frequency value between 60.000 and 60.036 Hz, 60.000 Hz will be used.
 For a decreasing frequency event with the last stable frequency value above 60.036 Hz, actual frequency will be used.
 For an increasing frequency event with the last stable frequency value of 60.000 or above, the actual frequency is used.
-For an increasing frequency event with the last stable frequency between 59.964 and 60.000 Hz, 60.000 Hz will be used.
-For an increasing frequency event with the last stable frequency value of 59.964 or below, the actual frequency is used.
+For an increasing frequency event with the last stable frequency between 59.964 and 60.000 Hz will be used.
+For an increasing frequency event with the last stable frequency event with the last stable frequency between 59.964 or below, the actual frequency is used.
 ERCOT shall determine the A Point frequency for each event.